twilio-labs/function-templates/docs/CONTRIBUTING.md

 They should also be mentioned in the existing table inside the `README.md` of your template directory.

+**Note**: All function templates are checked for the presence of a `.env` file by `npm test`.
+If a test named `should have a .env file` fails, ensure that your function template's `.env` file exists and `git add` has been used to add it to your commit.
+If your function template lacks environment variables, commit an empty `.env` file.
+If the test is failing due to a directory that is not a function template, add that directory to the `excludedPaths` variable in `test/all-templates.test.js`.

 ### Updating the `index.html`

 If your app has a front-end component to it, you can override the existing `index.html` file in your project.